M-Davies/arma-api/README.md

 # arma-api

-An API for modded Arma 3 classname and data
+An unoffical API for Arma 3 classnames and data from vanilla, DLC and common mod sources.